Craftingkilla1/minecraft-plugins/Sql-Bridge/README.md

 To enable detailed logging for troubleshooting:

-1. Set `logging.level: DEBUG` in the configuration
+1. Set `debug: true` in the configuration
-2. Set `logging.log-queries: true` to log all SQL queries
-3. Restart the server
+2. Restart the server
-4. Check the server logs for detailed information
+3. Check the server logs for detailed information

-## Contributing

-Contributions are welcome!
-Here's how you can contribute:

-1. Fork the repository
-2. Create a feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-For support or questions, open an issue on the GitHub repository or contact us at support@example.com.